Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders

-\textbf{1.
+\textbf{Expt 1.
 Accuracy and latency improvements with \MetaRec.} On the code review team's feedback group, some engineers complained that they were being incorrectly recommended for reviews.
-When we investigated, we found that the current recommender, \Sentinel, was purely based on hg blame lines and would suggest reviewers who had moved onto other projects because they had edited the files in the past.
+When we investigated the current recommender, \Sentinel, we found it was purely based on who had last modified the lines in the current diff (\ie blame lines), and it would suggest reviewers who had moved onto other projects because they had edited the files in the past.
 We reviewed the literature and developed a recommender that took the most promising features into account.

-\textit{Result summary:} In an A/B test, we saw a top 3 accuracy of 73\% a 14 point improvement over the previous model.
-We also saw a 14 times reduction in latency at the 90th percentile.
+\textit{Result summary:} In an A/B test, our recommended reviewers were more likely to be the ones actually conducting the review with a 14.19 percentage point improvement over the previous model.
+The recommendations were also displayed more quickly with a 14 times reduction in latency at the 90th percentile.
 The recommendations were selected by authors 27\% more often with the new model.
-We did not see any statistically significant changes in the review cycle time or the reviewer viewing time.
+We did not see any statistically significant regressions in our guardrail metrics including the review cycle time and the reviewer viewing time.
 In Summer 2022, \MetaRec was rolled out to 100\% of engineers.

-\textbf{2.
+\textbf{Expt 2.
 Reviewer workload balancing with \MetaRecWL.} The number of reviews that each engineer does is known to be skewed~\cite{rigby2014peer,Hajari2022Thesis,Al-Zubaidi2020PROMISE}.
 At Microsoft~\cite{asthana2019whodo} and Ericsson~\cite{Strand2020IEricsson}, they implemented a recommender that weighted the expertise based recommender score by the workload of the candidate reviewer.
 We replicate these works and experiment with novel workload measures, including the number of scheduled meetings to understand if workload balancing is effective.

 \textit{Result summary:} When a reasonable candidate with lower workload was available, we saw a large reduction in workload.
 When an inappropriate candidate was recommended, simply because they had low workload, the author looked down the list for a more experienced developer, and we saw a drop in the top ranked candidate being selected.
-We did not see any statistically significant change in review cycle time or latency.
+We did not see any statistically significant change in our guardrails: review cycle time or latency.
 In Winter of 2023, \MetaRecWL was rolled out to 100\% of engineers.